Zip PHP Extension Reference Documentation

 void put_DiscardPaths(bool boolVal);

-If true, discards all file path information when zipping.
-The default value is false.
+If true, removes all directory path information when adding files.

 top